node-prism/arc/README.md

 UPDATED_AT_KEY = "updatedAt";
 ```

-If you must do this, do it before creating your collections.
+If you do this, make sure to do it at the beginning of collection creation.

----
+### Documents

-The return value from find, update and remove is always an array, even if there
+The returned value from `find`, `update` and `remove` is always an array, even when there
 are no results.